pytorch/rfcs/RFC-0020-Lightweight-Dispatch.md

 # Context
-With recent developments in PyTorch Edge applications on embedded systems and resource limited devices, the issue of op registration/dispatching runtime overhead and build-time complexity has risen to the fore.
+Currently we rely on `TORCH_LIBRARY` [API](https://pytorch.org/tutorials/advanced/dispatcher.html) to register operators into dispatcher.
+As PyTorch aims to support a wider set of devices and use cases, the issue of op registration/dispatching static initialization time and runtime overhead as well as build-time complexity has risen to the fore, we see the need for a lighter version of our operator dispatching mechanism.

 We thought about possible solutions:
 * One option is to keep using the torch-library C++ API to register/dispatch ops, but this will necessitate careful cost-cutting for these use cases with more and more intrusive “#ifdef” customizations in the core framework.